scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 neutrons in a reactor as well as the related rate of fission at a particular moment is called neutronics or neutron transport.
-Neutronics simulations characterize the production and destruction of neutrons in a reactor and dependend on many reactor material properties and design choices (e.g., atomic densities and material configurations).
+Neutronics simulations characterize the production and destruction of neutrons in a reactor and dependent on many reactor material properties and design choices (e.g., atomic densities and material configurations).

 Thermal-Hydraulics